paradite/awesome-quotes/README.md

 Awesome quotes from podcasts and elsewhere

-## Dario Amodei on vision and productivity
+## Dario Amodei on Vision and Productivity

 > https://lexfridman.com/dario-amodei-transcript